 - 13. The description of each key audit matter in the Key Audit Matters section of the auditor's report shall include a reference to the related disclosure(s), if any, in the financial statements and shall address: (Ref: Para.
 A33-1-A41) - (a) Why the matter was considered to be one of most significance in the audit and therefore determined to be a key audit matter; and (Ref: Para.
-A42-A45) - (b) How the matter was addressed in the audit.
+A42-A45) - (b) How the matter was addressed in the audit, including significant judgments made by the engagement team with respect to the matter.
 (Ref: Para.
-A46-A51) - 13R-1.
+A46-A51) - 13-1.
 For audits of financial statements of public interest entities, in describing each of the key audit matters in accordance with paragraph 13, the auditor's report shall provide, in support of the audit opinion: - (a) A description of the most significant assessed risks of material misstatement, (whether or not due to fraud); - (b) A summary of the auditor's response to those risks; and - (c) Where relevant, key observations arising with respect to those risks.
+(Ref: Para.
+A51-1)